 Embracing Ecosystems is key to survival in the digital economy

-The world is evolving as we speak: new waves of technology or sudden social shifts make it impossible to plan for every emerging need.
+The world is evolving as we speak: new waves of technology or sudden social shifts make it impossible to plan for every emerging need arising from digital disruption in insurance.
 What matters in the end is the ability to rapidly capture opportunities as they present themselves.
 An ecosystem-based model enables insurers to cater to micro-segments and-micro needs through a unified platform that optimizes for agile and flexible collaboration with multiple players in the larger ecosystem.
 Today, success—and survival—are interdependent.

 After all, the digital economy is a “made for me” economy.
 Customers will continue to reward providers who understand and provide the experiences, products, and services they want, as soon as they want it.
 Streamlined convenience is one half of the equation; speed of innovation is the other.
 The insurers that can reinvent themselves as key players in the digital ecosystem era will be the insurers that successfully adapt to and survive the seismic disruptions of the digital revolution.